autobotsUW/ADAS-on-Treadmill-2024/README.md

 ![alt text](https://github.com/autobotsUW/ADAS-on-Treadmill-2024/blob/main/Picture/ADAS3.png)

 Information from the camera is received on a PC and processed by ROS 2, before being transmitted to the cars via Bluetooth.
 We use ROS2 Humble with ubuntu 22.04

 ## How to launch
 ### Hardware

-Place the cars at the front of the treadmill, on the edge of the empty space.
+Place the cars at the front of the conveyor belt, at the edge of the empty space, with the batteries connected.
 Check that the camera is connected.

 ### Software